Learning to Execute Graph Algorithms Exactly with Graph Neural Networks: Related Work

 More broadly, other theoretical work studies neural-network computation by relating architectural expressive power to formal models of computation \cite{siegelmann1992computational, loukas2020what, perez2021attention, wei2022statistically, sanford2024transformers, de2025positional}.
 Closest to ours is \citet{loukas2020what}, which establishes an expressive-power equivalence between GNNs and the LOCAL model of distributed computing \cite{dana1980local, linial1992locality, naor1993can}.
 We discuss this connection in \Cref{sec:local_learn}.

 Along this line of work, other papers establish expressive power by demonstrating simulation of specific algorithms \cite{giannou23a, cho2025arithmetic, yang2024looped}.
-In the graph setting, such simulation has been shown for graph algorithms including DFS/BFS and shortest paths \cite{de2024simulation}, for maximum flow \cite{hertrich2025relu}, and for heuristics on harder problems such as graph isomorphism \cite{xu2018how, muller2024aligning} and knapsack \cite{hertrich2023provably}.
+In the graph setting, such simulation has been shown for graph algorithms including DFS/BFS and shortest paths \cite{de2024simulation}, for maximum flow \cite{hertrich2025relu}, and for heuristics on harder problems such as graph isomorphism \cite{xu2018how, muller2024aligning}, knapsack \cite{hertrich2023provably}, and other combinatorial optimization problems \cite{hashemi2025tropical}.
 However, these expressive-power results typically prove existence of suitable parameters without guaranteeing they can be found efficiently by standard training.